SensoftInc/spidar-sdk/docs/setup.rst

 (Status Code: 0008)

 This status code is returned for any of the following reasons:

-    - One or more parameters are out of the defined range
+    - One or more parameters are out of the defined range.
-    - An input parameter is outside the allowed range of values
+    - An input parameter is outside the allowed range of values.
-    - The input combination of points_per_trace and time_sampling_interval_ps result in a time_window outside the allowed range
+    - The input combination of points_per_trace and time_sampling_interval_ps result in a time_window outside the allowed range.

 Invalid Input Parameter Format
 ------------------------------
 (Status Code: 0011)

 This status code is returned for any of the following reasons:

-    - When the input parameter is not in a JSON readable format
+    - When the input parameter is not in a JSON readable format.
-    - When either the input timer or the gpr doesn't contain a "parameters" key
+    - When either the input timer or the gpr doesn't contain a "parameters" key.

 GPR Not Powered
 ---------------